nezaboodka/reactronic/README.md

 **AsyncCalls** option defines how to handle multiple async calls of the same function:

   - `AsyncCalls.Single` - fail if there is an existing concurrent call;
-  - `AsyncCalls.Reused` - reuse the result of the existing concurrent call (if any);
+  - `AsyncCalls.Rebased` - wait for existing concurrent call and then rerun current one;
-  - `AsyncCalls.Relayed` - cancel and supresede the existing concurrent call;
+  - `AsyncCalls.Relayed` - cancel and supresede existing concurrent call;
-  - `AsyncCalls.Multiple` - multiple simultaneous calls are allowed.
+  - `AsyncCalls.Concurrent` - multiple simultaneous calls are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be